 In addition to her work as an activist, Noelle is the Vice President and co-organizer of Deck the Halls, a non-profit organization that creates and produces an annual holiday parade to celebrate cultural diversity in Houston.
 Outside of trying to directly make the world a better place, Noelle enjoys ordering iced mochas with almond milk at local artisanal coffee shops, getting shellac manicures, making memories with friends and reminiscing about those memories later on, perusing social media like any other millennial, practicing with her roller derby team, reading and discussing philosophical texts or watching Netflix Originals with her girlfriend, and having dinner out with her family.

-Personal Influences: Maria Montessori, Deidre McCloskey, Ayn Rand, Ralph Waldo Emerson, Tara Smith, Margaret Atwood, Lana Del Rey, as well as some people on our BOA, Angela Keaton, Dan D’Amico, and Marsha Enright.
+Personal Influences: Maria Montessori, Deidre McCloskey, Ayn Rand, Ralph Waldo Emerson, Tara Smith, Albert Camus, Lana Del Rey, as well as some people on our BOA, Angela Keaton, Dan D’Amico, and Marsha Enright.

 Favorite Acronym: TMI, for obvious reasons!

 Most important issues: LGBTQ awareness & liberation, criminal justice reform and ending the drug war, (as well as addressing the cultural stigmas connected with them), addressing problematic foreign policy and the subsequent erosion of civil liberties, protecting economic freedom in the Lone Star State specifically, popularizing artisanal coffee, and validating Philosophy degrees.